ceciliabinck/cook-with-me/README.md

 ### Changes

-After putting the different font families in the page and working with it for a couple of days.
+After putting the different font families on the page and working with it for a couple of days.
 I found out I did not like the **Libre Baskerville** at all.
 The two fonts did not match well in the end either.
+In the beginning I was not sure about teh **Playball** font but in the end I liked it a lot.
 So I have decided to change the main font family.
+I choose to look at the pairing section on google fonts and decided on a font that I have already used before **Roboto**.
+They are a bit similar but **Playball** is more elegant.
+So I still have a simple and a elegant font but with a similar base.

 ## Colours